einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/final-multichannel-fixed-piece.md

 ## Deadline
 **November 22, 2025**

-_Note: You are given the maximum amount of time to finish your piece before our December 2, 2025 concert, with the careful consideration of university policies preventing major deadlines during the week after Thanksgiving.
+_Note: There are no late extensions offered here.
+You are given the maximum amount of available time to finish your piece before our December 2, 2025 concert, respecting university policies that prevent major deadlines during the week after Thanksgiving.
 Late submissions will result in a fail._

 ---